RueAngevin/weather-dashboard/README.md

 project setup
-    -> setup the project using vite
-    -> Installed tailwind css for styling
+    -> setup the project using vite (I didn't use react I used vanilla javascript) -> Installed tailwind css for styling

 project phases